XodoDocs/itext-legacy-tmc-techblog/pdfSweep/introduction.md

 | 4	     | 520	   | 11.1 | 17946 |
 | 8      | 1040    | 22.5 | 23445 |

-Where "copies" signifies howmany times the original input document was concatenated with itself.
+Where "copies" signifies how many times the original input document was concatenated with itself.
 E.g. 4 copies means the document (of 130 pages) was concatenated 4 times (resulting in 520 pages).
 From this table we can clearly see pdfSweep performs linearly in relation to the size of the input document.